 Parts of the dedicated Donaukanal-Radweg take you along paths shared with pedestrians.
 And parts occasionally take you up onto a wider road that runs parallel to the river.

-The WienMobil city bike sharing service that launched April 2022 is currently rolling out bike stations through Vienna.
-I imagine some will appear along the route (probably at nearby subway stations?).
+(The WienMobil city bike sharing service that launched April 2022 has rolled out bike stations throughout Vienna, including several along the Donaukanal.)

 Walk the Donaukanal and, in the part that adjoins the city centre, you’ll meet two landing stages for river trips.